BMO Investorline Review 2025

 BMO Investorline’s trading fees are generally competitive with the rest of Canada’s big banks and are higher than Qtrade or Questrade.
 At a flat $9.95 per trade (it doesn’t matter how many shares you buy) it’s a simple – if slightly pricey – business model.

-There is a $25 quarterly account fee ($100 per year) for non-registered accounts under $15,000, and for registered accounts like the TFSA and RRSP if you have under $25,000 in there.
+As noted above, there are quarterly or annual fees that depend on account balances.
 Pay attention to this minimum as it can add up in a hurry if you open a few accounts with BMO Investorline but carry a small balance in them for a few quarters.

-Obviously the higher fee model is somewhat standard for Canada’s big banks.
-In return you get to access to massive full service bank that allows you to keep all of your banking activities under one umbrella.
+Obviously, the higher fee model is somewhat standard for Canada’s big banks.
+In return, you get to access to a massive full service bank that allows you to keep all of your banking activities under one umbrella.
 You also get a great long-term track record of safety and stability.

 Here’s a quick look at the rest of BMO Investorline’s fees: